HaiboWang1992/RETester/README.md

 Bugs found by our transferability study (Section 5 in our paper) are in this folder.

 ### auto_labeling
-Th scripts for auto_labeling the bug reports using LLM.
+The scripts for auto_labeling the bug reports using LLM.

 ### statistic_analysis
-Th scripts and results for statistic analysis (RQ5).
+The scripts and results for the statistic analysis (RQ5).

+### crawler
+The scripts for the bug reports collection.